-Another is opposition, both from inside the system and the Labour opposition, to decentralization.
+Another is opposition, from inside the system as well as the Labour opposition, to decentralization.

 The last Conservative government gave health officials more autonomy and handed control of purchasing care to local doctors.
-Labour slammed this as a step toward “privatization”, discouraging further reform.
+Labour slammed this as a step toward “privatization”, discouraging further changes.

 Things Britain could do